RishiGupta12/SerialPundit/TROUBLE_SHOOTING_GUIDE.md

 **Que: How to verify that shared library is a 32 bit or 64 bit file.**

-Ans: For Linux use *file* command.
+Ans: For Linux and MAC OS use *file* command.
    ```sh
    $ file linux_1.0.0_x86_64.so
    ```